Pilots with Diabetes

 Australia – Private Flying

-Pilots can fly recreational aircraft(formerly called ultralights) without an aviation medical certificate - they only haveto be fit enough to hold a driver's licence.These aircraft are administered by Recreational Aviation Australia (RA-Aus).
-Recreational aircraft are limited to a MTOW of 544kg (they have applied for an increase to750kg), two POB and restricted as to where they can be flown.
+Also in Australia, pilots can fly recreational aircraft (formerly called ultralights) without an aviation medical certificate, but they must certify that they are fit enough to hold a driver's licence.
+Recreational aircraft, which are administered by Recreational Aviation Australia (RA-Aus), are limited to a MTOW of 600kg, one passenger, day VFR and are restricted as to where they may be flown.

 Article by Roger Serong who flies solo in Australia.